jasonumiker/kubernetes-training/README.md

 To set that in action run `kubectl apply -f probe-test-app-ingress.yaml` and then go to http://localhost.

-To see something more elaborate let's add a second service at a different URI path:
+For something more elaborate, let's add a second service at a different URI path:
 ```
 apiVersion: networking.k8s.io/v1
 kind: Ingress